We believe in humans

 Translated 9 in San Francisco

-We are inviting our friends to experience what sailing around the world is.
+We are inviting our friends to experience what sailing around the world is like.
 No prior sailing experience is needed.
 We want to prove that with courage, determination, and resilience, you can achieve anything.

 The training sessions will be led by Paul Cayard, a 7-time world champion and 7-time America’s Cup competitor, who has twice circumnavigated the globe, and became the first American to win the Whitbread Round the World Race in 1998.

-Don’t miss this amazing chance to tune in and absorb the insights of sailing icon Paul Cayard.
-Link Stay connected as he guides you through exciting race updates.
+Don’t miss this amazing opportunity to tune in and gain insights from sailing icon Paul Cayard.